 The Anti-Cruelty Society should be notified immediately if a foster animal becomes lost.
 We will then mount a search effort while notifying local animal shelters and rescues.
 Immediately after notifying the Society, fosters should begin a search and rescue effort in the neighborhood where the cat or dog was last seen.
 Fosters should put up fliers and posters, and contact any surrounding veterinary offices and police and fire departments.
-For more information on what to do should a pet become lost please visit the Lost Cats of Illinois websites.
+For more information on what to do should a pet become lost please visit the Lost Dogs of Illinois or Lost Cats of Illinois websites.